How Many Turns Of The Krebs Cycle Per Glucose

 The Central Role of Pyruvate

-Pyruvate, produced during glycolysis, plays a pivotal role in fueling the Krebs cycle.
+Pyruvate, produced during glycolysis, plays a important role in fueling the Krebs cycle.
 Under aerobic conditions, pyruvate is transported into the mitochondria, where it undergoes oxidative decarboxylation to form acetyl-CoA.
 This reaction is catalyzed by the pyruvate dehydrogenase complex (PDC), a multi-enzyme complex that requires several cofactors, including thiamine pyrophosphate (TPP), lipoic acid, and FAD.
 The formation of acetyl-CoA is a critical step that links glycolysis to the Krebs cycle, allowing the complete oxidation of glucose to carbon dioxide and water.

 Energy Yield